derrickorama/node-crawler/README.md

 Array of links found on the page after executing page.setHTML().

-### phWaits (experimental)

-Array of unique IDs that indicate resources that are using the render function.
-To use this you simply add an ID to the property.

 ### redirects

 Array of redirects found for page during a crawl.